glopezep/arithmetic-calculator/README.md

 - The backend services are secured by JWT token.

-- The frontend  App sends a `Authorization: Bearer jwt-token` on each request in the server side, the session is stateless so the session is encrypted and store in the cookies and HTTP only
+- The frontend  App sends an `Authorization: Bearer jwt-token` on each request on the server side, the session is stateless so the session is encrypted and stored in the cookies and HTTP only

 ## Testing

-- Few Unit tests for demo in the domain layer, service layer and infrastructure layer
+- Few Unit tests for demo in the domain layer, service layer, and infrastructure layer
-- Few Integration tests for demo in interfaces layer
+- Few Integration tests for demo in the interfaces layer

 ## Resilient